matsengrp/gctree/README.md

 `--idlabel     ` label sequence IDs on tree, and write FASTA alignment distinct sequences

+`--xvfb        ` needed for X rendering in on remote machines

+   * Try setting the above option if you get the error:`ETE: cannot connect to X server`

 ## `gctree.py`
 Underlying both pipelines is the `gctree.py` Python library (located in the `bin/` subdirectory) for simulating and compute likelihoods for collapsed trees generated from a binary branching process with mutation and infinite types, as well as forests of such trees.
 General usage info `gctree.py --help`.
 There are three subprograms, each of which has usage info: